san-kumar/lambdaphp/README.md

   It's a quick and dirty way to get simple PHP website online without paying any monthly hosting fees.
 Also a great resource if you wish to learn Amazon's amazing services like API Gateway, AWS Lambda, S3, DynamoDB, Cognito (which work together under the hood of lambdaphp) for your own sites.

+## Need more features?

+Please [star this project](https://github.com/san-kumar/lambdaphp) or comment on [hacker news](https://news.ycombinator.com/item?id=15648209) show your interest.
+This was just a weekend project for my own amusement but I will definitely add more features and examples if there is interest! :)

 ## Thanks